Don McLean: "American Pie"

-McLean's magnum opus "American Pie" is a sprawling, impressionistic song inspired partly by the deaths of Buddy Holly, Ritchie Valens, and J.P.
+McLean's "American Pie" is a song inspired partly by the deaths of Buddy Holly, Ritchie Valens and J.P.
 Richardson (The Big Bopper) in a plane crash in 1959, and developments in American youth culture in the subsequent decade.
 The song popularized the expression "The Day the Music Died" in reference to the crash.

 The song was recorded on May 26, 1971, and a month later received its first radio airplay on New York's WNEW-FM and WPLJ-FM to mark the closing of Fillmore East, the famous New York concert hall.
-"American Pie" reached number one on the Billboard Hot 100 from January 15 to February 5, 1972, and remains McLean's most successful single release.
+"American Pie" reached number one on the Billboard Hot 100 from January 15 to February 5, 1972, and remains McLean's most successful single release, being certified six-times Platinum by RIAA.
 The single also topped the Billboard Easy Listening chart.
-With a total running time of 8:36 encompassing both sides of the single, it was also the longest song to reach number one until Taylor Swift's "All Too Well (Taylor's Version)" broke the record in 2021.
+With a total running time of 8:36 encompassing both sides of the single, it was also the longest song to reach number one until Taylor Swift's "All Too Well" broke the record in 2021.
 Some stations played only part one of the original split-sided single release.

 WCFL DJ Bob Dearborn unraveled the lyrics and first published his interpretation on January 7, 1972, four days after the song reached number 1 on rival station WLS, six days before it reached number 1 on WCFL, and eight days before it reached number 1 nationally (see "Further reading" under "American Pie").
 Numerous other interpretations, which together largely converged on Dearborn's interpretation, quickly followed.
 McLean declined to say anything definitive about the lyrics until 1978.
 Since then McLean has stated that the lyrics are also somewhat autobiographical and present an abstract story of his life from the mid-1950s until the time he wrote the song in the late 1960s.

+Once when asked what the song meant, McLean replied that it meant he would never have to work another day in his life.

 The original United Artists Records inner sleeve featured a free verse poem written by McLean about William Boyd, also known as Hopalong Cassidy, along with a picture of Boyd in full Hopalong regalia.
 This sleeve was removed within a year of the album's release.
 The words to this poem appear on a plaque at the hospital where Boyd died.
 The Boyd poem and picture tribute do appear on a special remastered 2003 CD.

-In 2001, "American Pie" was voted number 5 in a poll of the 365 Songs of the Century compiled by the Recording Industry Association of America and the National Endowment for the Arts.
+In 2001, "American Pie" was voted number 5 in a poll of the 365 Songs of the Century compiled by the Recording Industry Association of America (RIAA) and the National Endowment for the Arts.

-On April 7, 2015, McLean's original working manuscript for "American Pie" sold for $1,205,000 (£809,524/€1,109,182) at Christie's auction rooms, New York, making it the third highest auction price achieved for an American literary manuscript.
+On April 7, 2015, McLean's original working manuscript for "American Pie" sold for $1,205,000 (£809,524/€1,109,182) at Christie's auction rooms in New York City, making it the third highest auction price achieved for an American literary manuscript.